 Now is the time to avail yourself of every possible resource you can.
 Your income likely took a big hit and you are trying to make due with less, meanwhile your bills probably look the same, or maybe even bigger.
 Use all the frugal living tips you’ve been saving on Pinterest or read my top tips about saving on bills.

 This is the time that I learned what would become the second part of My Bulletproof Budget Method, Optimize.
 First, if you don’t have all your bills written down in one place where you know what you owe then you NEED to get that organization part done.
-You can download a the FREE Bulletproof Budget template right below to get started with your new budget.
+You don’t need some fancypants spreadsheet, just write it all down on a sheet of paper if you need to.

 Tip 3: Get organized and then optimize all your expenses, income and get your resources in order